lvillasen/ESP32-CAM-CameraWebServer-RGB-LED/README.md

 # ESP32-CAM-CameraWebServer-RGB-LED

-## Takes photos and controls an RGB LED with the ESP32-CAM
+## Takes photos and controls an RGB LED with the ESP32-CAM on Arduino IDE

 ## Taken from the ESP examples and expanded to include an RGB LED